 Unfortunately, when this test was recreated later by another group of researchers, they couldn’t replicate those results.
 So the new group, from Stony Brook University, disputes that dogs were domesticated twice.

 However, this new group did find evidence that supports a single domestication event.
-They pulled DNA from two 7,000-year-old fossils and found that a unique group of dogs were domesticated between 20,000 and 40,000 years ago.
+They pulled DNA from two fossils they believed to be 7,000-year-old and claimed that a unique group of dogs were domesticated between 20,000 and 40,000 years ago.

 What’s the conclusion?
 Well, it’s still up in the air.
 Some believe a singular event to be true, some are claiming a two domestication event, and others are claiming that ancient European dogs died out before they could contribute anything worthwhile to modern dog gene pools.

 The origins and domestication of dogs have puzzled scientists for what seems like forever.
 So much so that in 2005 a group of Russian researchers published what is now a famous case of domestication in foxes.